 - The sudden reappearance of an estranged child or other relative

 - Indications that the testator was forced to make changes under duress

 - The testator suffered from dementia, Alzheimer’s disease or other ailments that rendered that individual susceptible to coercion

 Instead of trying to take action on your own, an attorney experienced in handling probate and estate administration matters can help you understand your options while taking decisive action.

-If you have questions, speak with our attorneys at The Law Offices of Scott Alan Morrison, P.A.
+If you have questions, speak with our attorneys at The Law Office of Morrison & McGrew, P.A.